 These quizzes focus on how your hair behaves to give a more complete picture of your hair porosity.
 The quizzes may comprise of a set of 5-15 questions that you need to answer as accurately as possible.

 Would you like to take a hair porosity quiz?
-Here are a few sites that you can visit to test your hair porosity online.
+Here is one we’ve designed for you.

 How to Determine Hair Porosity Using Hair Characteristics